bencehamrak/bencehamrak.github.io/README.md

 ### Partisan identity:

 - Do National Football Games Reduce Out-Party Animosity?
 A Multiple-Event Regression Discontinuity Analysis

-- Antisemitic dog whistle or simple partisan cueing?
-Assessing the effect of the Soros campaign in Hungary (with Erin Jenne, Levente Littvay, Gabor Simonovits) <em>Revise & resubmit</em>

 - In-party favoritism or out-party threat?
 Testing the mechanisms behind citizens' differential support for democratic norm violation in opposition and government (with Kata Moravecz, Mariyana Angelova, Levente Littvay, Jennifer McCoy, and Gabor Simonovits)